Updated: Dec 20, 2021

 Were you aware that your pet goes through seasonal changes just like we do?
 And winter is coming!
-We also have the added complication of the COVID-19 pandemic this year, which we’re sure will affect you and your pet even more during the season.
 With less daylight and increased social restrictions, our pets (and us) may have reduced time outdoors, which could increase stress.
 Seasonal changes can affect your pet’s metabolism, their immune system, and their mental well-being.

 1. Extra Omega 3 and MCT Fats

 Twice a year, dogs and cats shed out their coats in order to adjust their body temperatures with the season.
 It takes extra energy to do this and the body goes through metabolic changes to signal the beginning of the coat shedding process.
 To support your pet during and after this process and to ensure they grow a beautiful new coat, you can add extra Omega 3 fats and medium chain triglycerides (MCTs).

 Our favourite Omega 3 options?
 Fresh herring, canned sardines packed in water (not oil), krill oil, and phytoplankton.
 Avoid fish oils – they are unstable and often rancid when you purchase them which can have negative health consequences.
 Fish oil is also not an eco-friendly option so steer clear if you can.

 MCTs or medium chain triglycerides are special fats that are challenging to get into a diet unless you supplement.
 Our favourite options are therapeutic grade coconut oil and black soldier fly larvae (yes we said bugs) which can be found in our Eco meals.

 Our Supplement Recommendation For Omega 3's & MCT Fats

 Black Soldier Fly Larvae (Found in RDBK Eco Meals)